CSecLab/cseclab.github.io/people/alessio_merlo.md

 ### International Conference Proceedings
+- S. Aonzo, G. Lagorio, A. Merlo.
+"RmPerm: a Tool for Android Permissions Removal", in Proc. of the 14th International Conference on Security and Cryptography ([SECRYPT 2017](http://www.secrypt.icete.org/)), Madrid, Spain.
+- M. Migliardi, S. Al-Haj Baddar, A. Merlo.
+"Reducing the Impact of Traffic Sanitization on Latency Sensitive Applications", in Proc. of the 11th International Conference on Complex, Intelligent and Intensive Software Systems ([CISIS 2017](http://voyager.ce.fit.ac.jp/conf/cisis/2017/)), July 10-12, Turin, Italy.
+[DOI: 10.1007/978-3-319-61566-0_96](https://doi.org/10.1007/978-3-319-61566-0_96)
 - A. Merlo, G. C. Georgiu.
 "RiskInDroid: Machine Learning-based Risk Analysis on Android", in Proc. of the 32nd International Conference on ICT Systems Security and Privacy Protection ([IFIP-SEC 2017](http://ifipsec.org/2017/)), Rome, Italy.
 - A. Merlo.
 "BYODCert: Toward a Cross-Organizational BYOD paradigm", in Proc. of the 12th International Conference on Green, Pervasive and Cloud Computing ([GCP 2017](http://gpc2017.di.unisa.it/gpc2017/)), Cetara, Italy.
 - S. Al Haj Baddar, A. Merlo, M. Migliardi, F. Palmieri.
 "Dynamic Latency Sensitivity Recognition: an Application to Energy Saving", in Proc. of the 12th International Conference on Green, Pervasive and Cloud Computing ([GCP 2017](http://gpc2017.di.unisa.it/gpc2017/)), Cetara, Italy.